DocumentationAPI ReferenceRelease Notes

 🤓

-See Supported Applications for further details about the specific content of the data fields for each use case
+See Supported Use Cases for further details about the specific content of the data fields for each use case

 There are some nuances for the above field's meaning that vary if the task is Q&A, Summarization, Generation, Classification, or Other.